keithalewis/fms_sqlite/README.md

 [SQLite C API](https://www.sqlite.org/c3ref/intro.html)
 that is faithful to its naming conventions.
-This library encourages using the SQLite C API directly by providing operator overloads for the pointers to the fundamental `sqlite3` and `sqlite3_stmt` structs.
+This library encourages using the SQLite C API directly by providing operator overloads for pointers to the fundamental `sqlite3` and `sqlite3_stmt` structs.
 Only the most common functions in the SQLite C API are wrapped and use a uniform naming convention.